-Jeffrey M. Trinklein is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of the Firm’s International Tax Group.
-He has extensive experience in U.S. and international taxation, with special emphasis on advice to foreign clients with investments in the United States and advice to U.S. clients with foreign operations.
+Jeffrey M. Trinklein is a partner in the London offices of Gibson, Dunn & Crutcher, where he serves as Co-Partner-in-Charge of the office.
+He is also Co-Chair of the firm's Tax Practice Group.
+Mr. Trinklein has extensive experience in U.S. and international taxation, with special emphasis on advice to foreign clients with investments in the United States and advice to U.S. clients with foreign operations.

-Mr. Trinklein joined Gibson, Dunn & Crutcher in 1985 and has previously worked in the Firm’s Munich, London, Dallas and Orange County offices.
+Mr. Trinklein joined Gibson Dunn in 1985 and has previously worked in Gibson Dunn’s Munich, London, Dallas and Orange County offices.
 From 1998 to 2002, Mr. Trinklein was a member of the Adjunct Faculty at Southern Methodist University’s Dedman School of Law, where he taught courses on U.S. taxation of international transactions and financial derivatives.
-Mr. Trinklein has also served as an adjunct faculty member at the London Program of the University of Detroit School of Law, and lectures and writes frequently on tax law topics.
+Mr. Trinklein has also served as an adjunct faculty member at the London Program of the University of Detroit School of Law and lectures and writes frequently on tax law topics.
 He has a working knowledge of German and French.

 Mr. Trinklein received his Juris Doctor, with honors in 1985 from the University of Virginia and his bachelor’s degree in 1982 from the University of Chicago.
 Mr. Trinklein is a member of the New York State Bar Association.

 - Author, “Sovereign Wealth Funds: Tax Makes a Difference,” ABANA Review (2008).